AdvitDeepak/tg-student-dev/docs/01_About/02_joining.md

 &nbsp; &nbsp;

 Definitely sounds like a cool journey, with lots of experience, mentorship, and opportunities along the way!
 However, this isn't all for our Student Developer Program.
-Although we didn't get a chance to share these yet, here are some upcoming extensions we have in the works
+Although we didn't get a chance to share these yet, here are some upcoming extensions we have in the works:

 * Seasonal, themed competitions similar to FIRST Lego League, VEX
-* <>
+* Cross-campus collaboration projects where different clubs work together

 Who knows, maybe you could help shape this program with your ideas as well!